kevin-at-datical/liquibase.github.com/documentation/rollbackoneupdate.md

  Parameter | Definition | Requirement
  --- | --- | ---
- `--listDeploymentIds` | Lists all deploymentIDs available in the target environment for rollback. | Required `--deploymentId` * | Specifies the deploymentID of all from the DATABASECHANGELOG table related to the *changeSets* intended for rollback. | Required
+ `--deploymentId` * | Specifies the `deploymentId` of all from the DATABASECHANGELOG table related to the *changeSets* intended for rollback. | Required
  `--force` | A required parameter which indicates you intend to use this feature. | Required

-> &#42; If not supplied, LiquibasePro will lookup the most recent DeploymentId from the DATABASECHANGELOG table and use it for the rollback.
+> &#42; If not supplied, LiquibasePro will lookup the most recent `deploymentId` from the DATABASECHANGELOG table and use it for the rollback.

 ## Output
 When successful, the `rollbackOneUpdate` command produces the following output:

 {% highlight text %}

-WAITING FOR OUTPUT FROM ERZSEBET
+liquibase --changeLogFile=sql.oracle.sql rollbackOneUpdate --deploymentId=2126881174 --force
+Liquibase Pro 3.8.7-DAT-3917-SNAPSHOT by Datical licensed to Liquibase Pro Customer until Tue Nov 03 19:00:00 CST 2020 Rolling Back Changeset:sql.oracle.sql::3-createTableForCC::Liquibase Pro User Rolling Back Changeset:sql.oracle.sql::2-createTableForView::Liquibase Pro User Rolling Back Changeset:sql.oracle.sql::1-createTableForSynonym::Liquibase Pro User
+Liquibase: Rollback has been successful.

 {% endhighlight %}